spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-jitsi.md

 Note that the server id `jvb-1` is reserved for the JVB instance running on the Matrix host and therefore should not be used as the id of an additional jvb host.

-The nginx configuration will also need to be updated in order to deal with the additional jvbs server.
+The nginx configuration will also need to be updated in order to deal with the additional JVB servers.
 This is achieved via its own configuration variable
 `matrix_nginx_proxy_proxy_jitsi_additional_jvbs`, which contains a dictionary of server ids to ip addresses.

 For example,